TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

 .. versionadded:: 10.3

-   This implements the old :ts:`PIDupinRootline` condition within the Symfony expression language, see :doc:`ext_core:Changelog/10.3/Feature-88962-Re-implementOldPIDupinRootlineTypoScriptCondition`
+   This implements the old :typoscript:`PIDupinRootline` condition within the Symfony expression language, see :doc:`ext_core:Changelog/10.3/Feature-88962-Re-implementOldPIDupinRootlineTypoScriptCondition`